gokcehan/lf/doc.md

 ## cmd-menu-accept

 Accept the currently selected match in menu completion and close the menu.

+## cmd-menu-discard

+Discard the currently selected match in menu completion and close the menu.

 ## cmd-enter (default `<c-j>` and `<enter>`)